 Next, choose if the volume is a nosnap or snap volume from the drop-down list (Snapvault retention needs to be selected for the snap volume) and the TRP load design matrix.

 Note: TRP load design matrix can be fetched by mousing over this field in WFA.
 This provides the instruction to get the TRP.
+The TRP load check should be completed as outlined in the pre-requisites.